Race & All Mountain Handbooks

 Race training by no means is restricted to the training course.
 In fact, the best racers are those with plenty of free skiing time.
 Free skiing helps develop the balance, reaction times and judgment required to be a competitive athlete.
 Free skiing may occur during any training session.
 At times of heavy snowfall, training courses cannot be set but the team will take these opportunities to free ski.

-The Bear Valley Race Team uses the US Ski Team Alpine Training System (next page) which provides a guideline to achieve an integrated system for athlete development.
+The Bear Valley Race Team uses the US Ski Team Alpine Training System which provides a guideline to achieve an integrated system for athlete development.
 The system is focused on age-appropriate content and stages of development, including areas of emphasis within the relevant sport domains, as well as a competition system that optimizes training and competition windows.
 It is based on a long-term athlete development model for skiers and riders that emphasize age-appropriate training and competition that will allow each athlete to reach their full potential.

 The USSS SkillsQuest program is also used to provide structure to teaching fundamental skiing skills.
 SkillsQuest is a cornerstone program of the Training System designed to assist coaches with and to motivate and reward athletes in working toward and improving abilities in the key areas of emphasis of the Alpine Training System.
 As its name implies, it represents a quest, or journey toward success in ski and snowboard competition, by focusing on skills, the critical components that make up a high-performing ski and/or snowboard competitor.
 In its full build-out, it will include activities and competencies for skiing and snowboard skills, technique and tactics, conditioning, equipment preparation, performance psychology, and athlete management.